a16z-infra/reading-list/README.md

   - *Surface Detail* (2010)
   - *The Hydrogen Sonata* (2012)

 - [*The Hitchhiker's Guide to the Galaxy*](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy) series by Douglas Adams: An absolute classic of the Englishman-traveling-the-galaxy genre.
 This series is charming, funny, and absurd.
-And it has a real message to deliver about the meaning of life.
-Which turns out to be an integer (read on to find out which one!).
+And it has a real message to deliver about the meaning of life.. which turns out to be an integer (read on to find out which one!).
   - *The Hitchhiker's Guide to the Galaxy* (1979)
   - *The Restaurant at the End of the Universe* (1980)
   - *Life, the Universe and Everything* (1982)
   - *So Long, and Thanks for All the Fish* (1984)
   - *Mostly Harmless* (1992)

-- [*Ender's Saga*](https://en.wikipedia.org/wiki/Ender%27s_Game) series by Orson Scott Card: Bug-like aliens are coming for Earth at an unknown future time that's suspiciously similar to the 1980s.
+- [*Ender's Saga*](https://en.wikipedia.org/wiki/Ender%27s_Game) series by Orson Scott Card: Bug-like aliens are coming for Earth, in an unknown future time that's suspiciously similar to the 1980s.
 Only a young genius can save us.
-These books will make you 100% more ready to stand up to bullies, and you'llfeel good about spending your childhood playing video games.
+These books will make you 100% more ready to stand up to bullies, and you'll feel better about spending your childhood playing video games.
   - *Ender's Game* (1985)
   - *Speaker for the Dead* (1986)
   - *Xenocide* (1991)
   - *Children of the Mind* (2008)

-- [*Sprawl trilogy*](https://en.wikipedia.org/wiki/Sprawl_trilogy) by William Gibson: Gibson is the father of cyberpunk, and his books created much of the aesthetic and vocabulary around the first internet wave (including ideas around VR, AI, and the word "cyberspace").
-They are also just great, gritty sci-fi stories.
+- [*Sprawl trilogy*](https://en.wikipedia.org/wiki/Sprawl_trilogy) by William Gibson: Gibson is the father of cyberpunk.
+He was one of the first people to develop the idea of "cyberspace" or the "matrix", which was kind of a mix of VR and the internet.
+These books are also just great, gritty sci-fi stories, written at a time when computing was new and it looked like Japan would take over the world economy.
 If at first you can't figure out what's going on... it's probably because Gibson was [on acid](https://highprofiles.info/interview/william-gibson/).
   - [*Neuromancer*](https://en.wikipedia.org/wiki/Neuromancer) (1984)
   - [*Count Zero*](https://en.wikipedia.org/wiki/Count_Zero) (1986)
   - [*Mona Lisa Overdrive*](https://en.wikipedia.org/wiki/Mona_Lisa_Overdrive) (1988)